Working with Genie in Engee

 -

-To display a list of all packages used in the application, run the command:
+To display a list of all packages used in an application, run the command:

 engee.genie.pkg_status("/path/to/app")